nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_consultation_guidance.md

 <IMG src="images/access_structured/Consultation_Example_v6.png" alt="Sequence diagram for retrieving a patient record"  style="max-width:100%;max-height:100%;">

+## Clinical item references ##

+When a clinical item is linked to the consultation a reference to its FHIR® resource is held in entry.item field of the appropriate list resource.

+When linking to a clinical item that is held in a single FHIR resource the reference will be to that resource.
+When linking to the clinical item that is held across multiple resources (for example Medication and Medical Device) the reference must be to the FHIR resource specified below.

+-   For a Medication or Medical Device prescription plan - reference the MedicationRequest (intent = plan) resource
+-   For a Medication or Medical Device prescription issue - reference the MedicationRequest (intent = order) resource
+-   For an Allergy – reference the Allergy resource
+-   For an Immunisation – reference the Immunization resource
+-   For Uncategorised Data – reference the Observation – Uncategorised resource

 ## Consultations containing unsupported clinical items

 Depending on the GP Connect version supported by the provider system it can be possible for the consultation to link to a clinical item that the provider system is not yet able to export with GP Connect.
 For example, if the consultation contains a link to a referral record, but the provider system does not yet support exporting referrals.